-Up to three states of limit values, fault-current or temperature monitoring, logic inputs or other monitoring functions.
+Up to three states of limit values, logic inputs or other monitoring functions.
 Unused inputs will automatically be initialized in a way that they do not influence the output.

 Logic function

 For the logical combination of the inputs the function AND, NAND, OR, NOR, DIRECT and INVERT are available.
 These logical functions are described in Appendix C.